 Along with the release of the budget, the Ministry of Finance publishes a circular regarding the preparation of the State's budget.
 The circular provides that the financial policy of the State focuses on achieving the highest value for money possible for the State's budgetary resources, ensuring appropriate allocation of resources to enable timely execution of projects, including infrastructure and public services projects, improving efficiency and cost savings in connection with government-related services, and stimulating private sector economic activity to increase growth and expand employment opportunities for Qatari nationals.

-The following table sets forth the actual revenues, expenditure and overall surplus of the Government for each of the two fiscal years up to 31 March 2015, for the shortened nine-month fiscal period ended 31 December 2015 and for the fiscal years ended 31 December 2016 and 2017.
+The following table sets forth the actual revenues, expenditure and overall surplus of the Government for the fiscal years ended 31 December 2015, 2016, 2017 and 2018.